Kat632/P2-Play-Your-Cards-Right/README.md

 **3. Structure**

-I designed this website to have a retro look since, as stated previously, it is based loosely around the old 1980s TV show and computer game.
+I designed this website to have a retro look since, as stated previously, it is meant to be a mildly humourous nod to the old 1980s TV show and computer game of the same name.

 I wanted the layout to be visually simple.